hpi-schul-cloud/schulcloud-server/config/Readme.md

 > Please add a discription and if possible default values to it.
 > Any default values that are set on this files should be for production systems.
 They can be overridden with autodeployment configurations.

 It make sense to cluster variables with same context.
-The situation can be different, but look like it is used atm.
+Depending on the context, the motivation for clustering variables can vary, please see current usage for further examples.
 For this cases you can add embedded objects.
 By passing a value to embedded objects, you can write MY_SCOPE_NAME__MY_VARIABLEN_NAME.
 The scope name and value is splitted by double underscore ( _ ).
 Defaults values for embedded objects do not work well.
 For this we let the default.json stay alive.